 Game

 So a game is a much more engaging way to touch base with one’s own consciousness.
 Fortunately, our time allows us to do so.
-I can’t speak for the future, but in the past centuries, people couldn’t make books as video games.
+I can’t speak for the future, but in past centuries, people couldn’t make books as video games.
 I can’t say if this will radically change things.
 Let’s see.

-The name of the game is: The wise whispers of the trees - (樹木的智慧低語 in Chinese, and 樹木の智慧のささやき in Japanese).
+The name of the game is: Wise Whispers of the Trees - (樹木的智慧低語 in Chinese, 樹木の知恵の低語 in Japanese, and Lời xanh từ rễ sâu in Vietnamese).

 And we are the - c本y crew - (pronounced K crew).

-The word “cây” means “tree” or “木” in Chinese and pronounced like “K” in Vietnamese, while “本” means “root” and looks like “”.
+The word “cây” means “tree” or “木” in Chinese and is pronounced like “K” in Vietnamese, while “本” means “root” and looks like “”.

-Now, I’m working on the game’s story, which is equivalent to writing a new book.
+I still have to work on the game’s story, which is equivalent to writing a new book.

 The game right now has a workable backbone: a turn-based combat system, menu system, bartering system, scene management, items, spells, skills, etc. The plot, mechanics, and characters are somewhat worked out.
 There will be 30+ chapters, each relating to an aspect of life.

 We are enjoying the process, and it’s been a pleasure doing things together.
-Even the potential financial return doesn’t seem to really matter at this point, though I’m certain it will be a success when the game will be out.
+Even the potential financial return doesn’t seem to really matter at this point, though I’m certain it will be a success when the game is out.
 Our aim is to make the best RPG game, which is also the best philosophical book, meaning it has to be beautiful, engaging and educational.
 And this kind of education is not based on discipline, meaning people are not made to conform.

 Anyway, we are sharpening every little detail by the day.